vertexbz/imonk/README.md

     }
   ]
 ```
-_Can appear multiple times, each section defines one scene that can be identified by name provided in section brackets.
-Scenes are synchronized to device on Klipper start (or with g-code commands) to save on communication during print and operation._
+_Can appear multiple times, each section defines one view that can be identified by name provided in section brackets.
+Views are synchronized to device on Klipper start (or with g-code commands) to save on communication during print and operation._

 #### Klipper commands
 Checking